pykeen/pykeen/docs/source/cli/inference.rst

 * entities.tsv
 * relations.tsv

 where *entities.tsv* contains all entities of interest, and relations.tsv all relations.
-PyKEEN will create all possible combinations of triples, and computes the predictions for them, and saves them in data directory in *predictions.tsv*.
+Both files should contain should contain a single column containing all the entities/relations.
+Based on these files, PyKEEN will create all possible combinations of triples, and computes the predictions for them, and saves them in data directory in *predictions.tsv*.
+Note: the model- and the data-directory can be the same directory as long as all required files are provided.

 Optionally, a set of triples can be provided that should be exluded from the prediction, e.g. all the triples contained in the training set: